bomonike/bomonike.github.io/rustlang.md

    * Values in Rust are strict: bound to a type at compile time vs. at runtime.
    * Rust is strictly typed, but it avoids the complex, deep inheritance trees of older object-oriented languages.
 Instead, it uses <strong>Traits</strong> (similar to Interfaces in Java or TypeScript).
 You define behaviors (traits) and apply them to data structures (structs).
 This allows for highly modular, composable code.

-Unlike Python and Java which use <strong>try/catch exceptions</strong>:
+Unlike Python, Java, C# which use <strong>try/catch exceptions</strong> TO recover from specific exceptions:
+   * Rust uses combinators on Result for the same purpose.
+It provides a single, comprehensive list of everything that can go wrong in your crate.
+Using thiserror with the #[from] attribute allows the ? operator to automatically convert between different error types, making code much cleaner. [<a target="_blank" href"https://microsoft.github.io/RustTraining/csharp-book/ch09-1-crate-level-error-types-and-result-alias.html#error-recovery-patterns">code</a>] ]
+   * thiserror crate to automate how your project grows, to easily add, modify, or remove error variants, automatically generates the necessary trait implementations (Display, Error, etc.) for your enum, saving a lot of repetitive code.
    * The Rust compiler (1<tt>rustc</tt>) doesn't allow resolution of errors to be undefined outside program.
-   * Rust makes error handling predictable by stopping compiling when all success and error cases are not handled.
+   * <a target="_blank" href="https://www.youtube.com/watch?v=j-VQCYP7wyw&t=260s">VIDEO</a>: Rust makes error handling predictable by stopping compiling when all success and error cases are not handled.
    * Rust uses a <tt>Result</tt> type for things that can fail (like reading a file).

 Unlike other languages: <a target="_blank" href="https://www.youtube.com/watch?v=DJdUjjOmyx8" title="by @Low Level">This Is How Rust Stops Memory Leaks</a>